Compassionate Care Rooted in Community

 Assisted living VS Memory care

 The main difference between assisted living and memory care is the level of care each provides.
-Memory care is a higher level of care than Assisted living, as it is specifically designed for those with memory impairments such as Alzheimer’s or dementia.
+Memory care is a higher level of care than assisted living, as it is specifically designed for those with memory impairments such as Alzheimer’s or dementia.
 Memory care communities provide personal care in assistance with activities of daily living as well as around-the-clock supervision and a secure environment.
 Assisted living on the other hand is a lower level of care, designed for those who need help with some activities of daily living but are still relatively independent.